 to fill out the data form on this page.

-and Java versions are required.
+versions do not support Java.
 Due to its continuing

 evolution, the latest Java version

 is highly recommended.
-Note that Java is no longer installed by default on some new
+Java is no longer installed by default on some new

 computers, so manual installation of Java may be required.